 6. Sanrio Puroland

 Who is a Sanrio fan?
 If you love Hello Kitty, My Melody, Badtz Maru, and friends, then Sanrio Puroland is the perfect place for you to spend the day in Tokyo.
 Located in the Tama area of Tokyo, this indoor theme park has everything kawaii (super cute) you can imagine.
-It doesn’t matter what age you are as this place is so much fun!
+It doesn’t matter what age you are as this place is unique and so much fun!

 The main highlight of the day is to watch the daily Miracle Gift Parade with Hello Kitty and friends.
 It’s shown one time a day so you must find a spot in the viewing area early!
 Other top things to do in Sanrio Puroland include meeting your favorite characters throughout the day, watching shows (although they are in Japanese), going on children-friendly rides such as the Character Boat Ride, and playing games in Gudetama Land.
-We can’t forget about the food as the on-site restaurant and food court area has Sanrio character shaped foods.
+We can’t forget about the food as the on-site restaurant and food court area has Sanrio character-shaped foods.

 To maximize the day trip to Sanrio Puroland, we suggest that you arrive at the theme park when it first opens.
 Otherwise, you’ll wait in a long line for the Character Boat Ride.

 Check out our in-depth Sanrio Puroland guide for more details on how to spend the day here and what to expect.

 How to Get to Sanrio Puroland from Tokyo: From Shinjuku Station to Sanrio Puroland, take either the Express or regular train towards Hashimoto on the Keio or the Odakyu Line towards Karakida and get off of at the Tama Center Station (多摩センター駅).